CIAT Principal Designer (PD) Register

 The Institute will maintain a Register of Principal Designers exclusively for individuals (i.e. Chartered Architectural Technologists) who have been deemed competent in the Principal Designer role.
 All Chartered Architectural Technologists aiming to join this register must undergo a formal assessment of their competence.
 The focus is on the individual's competence for the Principal Designer role and not the organisation's; therefore, the responsbility would be on individuals to demonstrate their proficiency.

-The legislation does mention organisations.
-However, it only references capability which is not the Institute's current focus.
-There is however an ongoing discussion about a potential management system standard for organisational capability being developed by the Building Safety Alliance.
+The Building Safety Act does allow for an organisation to act as PD, however, that organisation must designate an individual to manage the organisation's functions as PD.
+There is an ongoing discussion about a potential management system standard for organisational capability being developed by the Building Safety Alliance.

 Will additional safety qualifications be necessary, or will experience be considered?